-Chinonye Chukwu's downbeat death row drama is a gripping portrait of a woman losing her composure
+Chinonye Chukwu's downbeat death row drama is a gripping portrait of a woman losing her composure and sense of purpose

 There’s not a single moment in this crisply-shot and dour prison drama that doesn’t work as proof of the immense talents of Alfre Woodard.
 As Bernadine, a hardened prison warden in an unspecified US state, she brings to life every inch of a woman whose existence has been contaminated – slowly, insidiously – by a morally abhorrent act she refuses to grapple with in any emotional way.
-As directed by Chinonye Chukwu in what must be considered an exceptional effort for a sophomore feature, Clemency is very consciously a “very serious film.”
+Directed by Chinonye Chukwu in what must be considered an exceptional effort for a sophomore feature, Clemency is very consciously a “very serious film.”
 But it’s also tightly-controlled and gripping, something watched – unknowingly, perhaps, until it’s finally over – with a permanently clenched jaw.

 Following a meticulous opening scene that depicts an execution gone wrong in painstaking detail, Bernadine is right away forced to confront the next one – her twelfth overall.
 This time it’s Anthony Woods (an impressive turn from Aldis Hodge), a convicted cop-killer who hopes to be granted the clemency of the film’s title before he’s put to death.
 Though it’s easy to pinpoint the film’s moral position, this isn’t a death row drama that wrestles with the ethics of the process as much as it explores the toll it takes on those whose work centres around the act.